-Here are the few key financial terms that a stock market investor must know.
-Although the list is long, it will be worth to know these terms to get a good grasp on the fundamentals.
+Here are a few key financial terms that a stock market investor must know.
+Although the list is long, it will be worth knowing these terms to get a good grasp on the fundamentals.
 Here it goes:

 Promoter’s shares: – The company shares that are owned by the promoters i.e. the owners of the company is called Promoters shares.
 The public cannot own these shares.

 Public (retail investors), foreign institutional investors (FII), Domestic institutional investors (DII), mutual funds etc. can own outstanding shares.

 Market Capitalization: – Market Cap or Market capitalization refers to the total market value of a company’s outstanding shares.
 It is calculated by multiplying a company’s shares outstanding by the current market price of one share.
 The investment community uses this figure to determine a company’s size, as opposed to using sales or total asset figures.
 In general, market capitalization is the market value of company outstanding shares.

 Market Capitalization = No of outstanding shares * share value of each stock

-Book value: – It is the ratio of total value of company assets to the no of shares.
+Book value: – It is the ratio of the total value of company assets to the no of shares.
 In general, this is the value that the shareholders will get if the company is liquidated.
-Hence, it is always preferred to buy a stock with high book value compared to the current share price.
+Hence, it is always preferred to buy a stock with a high book value compared to the current share price.

 Book Value = [Total assets – Intangible assets (patents, goodwill..) – liabilities]

 Earnings Per Share (EPS): This is one of the key ratios and is really important to understand before we study other ratios.
 EPS is the profit that a company has made over the last year divided by how many shares are on the market.
 Preferred shares are not included while calculating EPS.
 In general, Money earned per outstanding shares.

 Earnings Per Share (EPS) = (Net income – dividends from preferred stock)/(Total outstanding shares)

 From the perspective of an investor, it is always better to invest in a company with higher EPS as it means that the company is generating greater profits.

 Price to Earnings Ratio= (Price Per Share) / ( Earnings Per Share)